DavidAce/h5pp/README.md

 Although well documented, the low-level C API is vast and using it directly can be challenging.
 There are many high-level wrappers already that help the user experience, but as a matter of opinion, things could be even simpler.

+### Goals

 `h5pp` is a high-level C++17 interface for the HDF5 C library which aims to be simple to use:

 * Read and write common C++ types in a single line of code.
+* Meaningful logs and error messages.
 * No prior knowledge of HDF5 is required.
-* Meaningful logs and error messages.
-* Use HDF5 with modern, idiomatic, type-safe C++17.
-* Simple access to HDF5 features like chunking, hyperslabs and compression.
+* Simple access to HDF5 features like tables, compression, chunking and hyperslabs.
 * Simple installation with opt-in automatic installation of dependencies.
-* Simple documentation (work in progress).
+* Simple documentation.

 ## Features